 Risk Of Early Onset Parkinson’s Disease 4.5-Fold Higher Among Individuals With Autism Than Those Without Autism

-The rate of Parkinson’s disease (PD) in individuals with autism was consistently higher than in individuals without autism, a study has found.
-Risk for PD with autism was 4.5-fold higher after controlling for multiple individual and familial factors, the study stated.
+The rate of Parkinson’s disease (PD) in individuals with autism was 4.5-fold higher than in those without autism after controlling for multiple individual and familial factors, a study found.
 The researchers said the findings suggested a biological link between autism and PD that warrants increased awareness of long-term neurological conditions in individuals with autism.

 The data source was a nationwide population registry that includes all individuals born in Sweden.
-For this prospective cohort study, the researchers focused on people born from 1974 through 1999 . . .
+For this prospective cohort study, the researchers focused on people born from 1974 through 1999 and followed them through December 2022.
+The median age of the cohort . . .